naeimzarei/fashionxproject/deliverables/functional-spec/functional-spec.md

     * Route: ~/shopherlook/administrators/login
 2. Administrator panel page
     * A page that allows the administrator to approve or reject influencers.
-    * Controller: the rights controller takes care of changing the rights of influencers from unverified influencer to that of verified influencer or vice versa: ```app/controllers/rights-controller.js```
+    * Controller: the rights controller takes care of changing the rights of influencers from unverified influencer to that of verified influencer or vice versa: ```app/controllers/rights-controller.js```.
+It also sends an email to the user who applied to be an influencer letting them know they have been approved or rejected.
     * A search functionality allows the administrators to search via first name or email to find a particular user more quickly.
     * API fields: First Name, Email, Status ('Verified Influencer' or 'Unverified influencer')
     * Route: ~/shopherlook/administrators/panel